 26. Should a competitor bring state aid proceedings to a national court when the Commission is already investigating the case?
 Do the national courts fully comply with the Deutsche Lufthansa case law?
 What is the added value of such a ‘second track’, namely an additional court procedure next to the complaint at the Commission?

 Under the Association Agreement, while interpreting the state aid legislation, the Ukrainian courts are bound by the relevant jurisprudence of the CJEU, as well as relevant secondary legislation, frameworks, guidelines and other administrative acts in force in the European Union.
-However, to our knowledge, the Ukrainian courts have not been petitioned yet to enforce compliance with the state aid rules.
+However, we are not aware of any similar cases in Ukraine.
 Therefore, it remains to be seen how compliant they will be with regard to the Deutsche Lufthansa case law.

 27. What is the role of economic evidence in the decision-making process?